jreklund/endoflife.date/README.md

 ## API

 An API is available for integration with CI platforms.
-API documentation is available at https://endoflife.date/docs/api.
+API documentation is available at https://endoflife.date/docs/api/v1/.
-The API is currently in Alpha, and breaking changes can happen.
+The API is currently in Beta, and breaking changes can happen.

 ## License